HUBZone sole-source awards

 Overview

-FAR 19.1306 outlines the conditions under which a contracting officer may award a contract to a HUBZone small business concern on a sole-source basis.
-This section establishes the order of precedence for considering HUBZone sole-source awards before small business set-asides, provided certain criteria are met.
-It sets specific dollar thresholds for manufacturing ($7 million) and other NAICS codes ($4.5 million), and requires that the contracting officer does not reasonably expect offers from two or more HUBZone firms.
-The section also prohibits sole-source awards if the requirement is currently performed by or has been accepted by the SBA for the 8(a) program.
-Additionally, the HUBZone concern must be determined responsible, and the award price must be fair and reasonable.
-The Small Business Administration (SBA) retains the right to appeal a decision not to make a HUBZone sole-source award.
+FAR 19.1306 outlines the requirements and procedures for awarding contracts to HUBZone small business concerns on a sole-source basis.
+Contracting officers must consider a HUBZone sole-source award before a small business set-aside, provided certain conditions are met and none of the exclusions at FAR 19.1304 apply.
+The section specifies dollar thresholds for eligibility ($8.5 million for manufacturing, $5.5 million for other NAICS codes), and requires that there is not a reasonable expectation of receiving offers from two or more HUBZone firms.
+The requirement must not be currently performed by or accepted for the 8(a) program, the HUBZone firm must be responsible, and the price must be fair and reasonable.
+Additionally, the Small Business Administration (SBA) retains the right to appeal a contracting officer’s decision not to make a HUBZone sole-source award.

 Key Rules

-- Contracting officers must consider HUBZone sole-source awards before small business set-asides if exclusions do not apply.
+- Contracting officers must consider HUBZone sole-source awards before small business set-asides if all criteria are met.

 - SBA Appeal Rights